 Like many companies, we use equity-based pay to align employees' interests with our long-term success; but unlike many peers, a key part of our pay philosophy is to award equity-based pay to all employees.
-This unique approach ensures that when we deliver for patients and for shareholders, everyone shares in the upside growth, even over the multiyear timeframes required to bring new medicines to market.
+This unique approach ensures that when we deliver for patients and for shareholders, everyone shares in the upside growth, even over the We focus on longterm growth through internal innovation.
+Our compensation model and broadbased equity program reinforce our company culture and are designed to reward long-term, sustainable performance.

+multiyear timeframes required to bring new medicines to market.
 Emphasizing the overall success of the Company thus allows us to experiment, pursue innovative approaches, and follow the science.
 In recent years, approximately 90% of our annual employee equity grants were awarded to employees other than our NEOs, representing an exceptionally broad-based equity plan.
-We believe this approach encourages our employees to think and act like owners and supports our robust employee engagement and industry-leading retention, as shown below.
+We believe this approach encourages our employees to think and act like owners and supports our robust employee engagement and industry-leading retention,4 as shown below.